 The EMI structure of repayment has made the capital easily accessible for many people who can now take a loan at minimal interest rates.
 This has led to an increase in consumer spending, which drives the demand in the economy.

 Commercial banks help streamline transactions and help funds exchange hands quickly.
-It particularly benefit the foreign trade transactions.
-Where the transactions may be in foreign currencies that can be exchanged in a commercial bank.
+It particularly benefits foreign trade transactions where the transactions may be in foreign currencies that can be exchanged in a commercial bank.

-Today, trade and commerce are heavily reliant on modern banking features, which allows sending and receiving money in different currencies via the click of a button.
+Today, trade and commerce are heavily reliant on modern banking features, which allow sending and receiving money in different currencies via the click of a button.

 With commercial banks spreading to tier-2 and tier-3 cities, banking operations witness improvements.
-This balanced development in semi-urban and rural areas helps in creating awareness about banks and its function.
-It also increase the access to banking services.
-People who were used to cash, now opt to deposit it in a commercial bank, thereby increasing liquidity.
+This balanced development in semi-urban and rural areas helps in creating awareness about banks and their function.
+It also increases access to banking services.
+People who were used to cash now opt to deposit it in a commercial bank, thereby increasing liquidity.